Validation & Serialization

 Update the application to use serialization to store and load the list of custom items.
 You may choose any file format (XML, JSON, or binary, or another of your choosing).
 See the serialization examples on GitHub (Java or Python) as well as the textbook for code you can use.

-that will serialize the current contents of the custom item list to a file. - The application should add a new HTTP POST route to the
+• The CustomItemList class should implement a new method called save that will serialize the current contents of the custom item list to a file.

-index page containing a button to save the custom items by sending a POST request to the new route.
+• Add an HTML form to the /custom index page containing a button to save the custom items by sending a POST request to the new route.
 This form will be very similar to the one used on the page for deleting items.

 The code should include proper exception handling when reading and writing files, as well as ensuring the file is properly closed.
 In Java, a try with resources statement is recommended.
 In Python, a with inside a try structure is recommended.
 You may simply catch the generic exception and print it to the terminal instead of handling multiple exception types.